LogoPixi’VN

-Pixi’VN gives you the ability to write your own narrative using ink, a scripting language for writing interactive narrative.
+Pixi’VN lets you write interactive narratives using ink, a scripting language designed for branching stories.

-ink is a scripting language for writing interactive narrative.
-It is used in games like 80 Days, Heaven's Vault, and Sorcery! to create branching stories.
+What is ink? ink is a simple scripting language for interactive stories, used in games like 80 Days, Heaven's Vault, and Sorcery!
+Learn more on the ink website.

 === start ===